 Nice, the guy seemed to have understood because he immediately replied:

-- No, yourrrrr arrrrrrrre wrrrrrrong, you etc etc etc. In brief I could only hear a set of words only containing RRRRR consonants that I was not able to understand.
-Once again I asked him the same question with result the same incomprehensible response.
+- No, yourrrrr arrrrrrrre wrrrrrrong, you etc etc etc. In brief I could only hear a set of words containing only RRRRR consonants that I was not able to understand.
+Once again I asked him the same question resulting in the same incomprehensible response.

-Odd I thought I've yet revised my English.
+Odd I thought I've revised my English.
 In my opinion this must be an alien.

 Unfortunately not, because apparently everyone here spoke this same strange language.
-Seeing that I did not understood, the driver showed me another bus telling me:
+Seeing that I did not understand, the driver showed me another bus telling me:

 - Take that bus.

 I followed his recommendation and an hour later I was at the front desk of the hotel.
-Apparently the room had been reserved because as soon as I gave my name, the receptionist handed me a key indicating that the room was on the 3rd floor plus a message telling me that someone would take contact with me during the morning.
+Apparently the room had been reserved because as soon as I gave my name, the receptionist handed me a key indicating that the room was on the third floor plus a message telling me that someone would contact me during the morning.

 Arrived at the door, I opened it, turned on the light and...